deenovita/deenovita/README.md

 - 👋 Hello, I'm Dee Novita.
-Self-taught machine learning and computer networking.
+She/Her 👩‍💻.
+CS Student.
-- 👀 Have strong interests in Machine Learning and Python.
+- 👀 Have intense interests in Machine Learning 💻 and Python 🐍.
-- 🌱 Currently learning Convolutional Neural Network with Backpropagation.
+- 🌱 Currently learning Convolutional Neural Network with Backpropagation 📚.
-- 💞️ Open to have discussions and collaborations.
+- 🤓 Happy to have conversations/discussions/collaborations around the topics I had mentioned above.
-- 📫 Email deenovita.me@gmail.com and available on twitter.
+- 📫 Email me on deenovita.me@gmail.com and available on twitter.

 <!---
 deenovita/deenovita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.